DappCamp-Cohort-4/grocery-shop/README.md

     -   This function is only callable by owner.
     -   It should transfer the entire amount in contract to the owner.

+-   cashRegister

+    -   This should return purchase details, buyer, item they bought and number of units in the same order.
+It can return a struct you are using to store purchase information.

 ## Evaluation